Adriein/Adriein/README.md

 🌱 Once you discover the power to create something you are trapped forever.

-💬 Whats your favourite pokemon?
-And why Gengar?

 ## Current projects

 >🥗 [Tabemano](https://github.com/Adriein/tabemano) - A web app that allow personal trainers to grow their business without losing quality.